Extraltodeus/pre_cfg_comfy_nodes_for_ComfyUI/README.md

-quick note: I intend to post a few workflows sooooon
+quick note: I intend to post a few workflows soon / this is still a work in progress

 # Pre CFG nodes